 See also the section on Health, Safety and Security

 Grants for maintenance and development are available from a wide range of funders.
 A funding directory is available on the resources webpage and regular updates of occasional grants can be found on the church buildings grants and news page.

-Listed places of worship can claim back the VAT on many of their repairs
+Listed places of worship can claim back the VAT on many of their repairs and professional costs